-Our products are very complex and, despite testing prior to their release, can contain undetected errors or failures, especially when first introduced or when new versions are released.
-Product errors could affect the performance of our products, delay the development or release of new products or new versions of products, adversely affect our reputation and our end-customers' willingness to buy products from us and adversely affect market acceptance or perception of our products.
+Our products are very complex and, despite testing prior to their release, have contained and may contain undetected defects or errors, especially when first introduced or when new versions are released.
+For example, one of our high-end product models has been experiencing a defect in limited deployments.
+Product errors have affected the performance of our products and could delay the development or release of new products or new versions of products, adversely affect our reputation and our end-customers' willingness to buy products from us, and adversely affect market acceptance or perception of our products.
 Any such errors or delays in releasing new products or new versions of products or allegations of unsatisfactory performance could cause us to lose revenue or market share, increase our service costs, cause us to incur substantial costs in redesigning the products, cause us to lose significant end-customers, subject us to liability for damages and divert our resources from other tasks, any one of which could materially and adversely affect our business, results of operations and financial condition.
 Our products must successfully interoperate with products from other vendors.
 As a result, when problems occur in a network, it may be difficult to identify the sources of these problems.
 The occurrence of hardware and software errors, whether or not caused by our products, could delay or reduce market acceptance of our products, and have an adverse effect on our business and financial performance, and any necessary revisions may cause us to incur significant expenses.
 The occurrence of any such problems could harm our business, financial condition and results of operations.